mathematicalthinking/vmt/README.md

 ## TODO
 ### General
+1. Check the redux store before requesting data and see if we already have it, we should only ever load rooms and courses once
 1. ~~Loading screens for when the user should not be clicking around~~
 1. Make ContentBox's content collapsible (to allow more room for workspace)
 1. Make arrow for dropdown menu spin w/r/t state